 7) Reduce Stress and Remember Your Priorities

-The busy holidays bring lots of emotions and stress which can lead to unhealthy, stress eating.
+The busy holidays bring lots of emotions and stress, which can lead to unhealthy stress eating.
 Take care of yourself and find ways to reduce stress.
-Unhealthy eats aren’t the only way you can treat yourself this holiday season.
+Unhealthy eats aren’t the only way to treat yourself this holiday season.
 Find time for a peppermint massage or relaxing bath.
 There will be lots on your to-do list and many holiday commitments but focus on your priorities.
-You can’t say yes to everything, and if it doesn’t support your priorities, then why are you doing it?
+You cannot say yes to everything, and if it doesn’t support your priorities, why are you doing it?

 8) Focus on the Cheer

-Keep your mind on the positive and the spirit of the season like spending time with those you love and the memories you are building.
-Don’t think about what you can’t have so much that you miss the twinkle of Christmas lights or the opportunity to catch a kiss under the mistletoe.
+Keep your mind on positive things, and the spirit of the season, like spending time with those you love and building new memories.
+Don’t think about what you cannot have so much that you miss the twinkle of Christmas lights or the opportunity to catch a kiss under the mistletoe.

 Be Healthy and Be Merry

-Between now and the end of the holidays, you have a number of opportunities to choose health.
-Every meal and every activity either builds your healthy lifestyle or chips away at it.
-It might seem hard to be healthy during the holidays but if you’re prepared it’s much easier.
-So, get your health back on track for the holidays and keep it on track.
-It’s much easier to be merry if you’re healthy!
+Between now and the end of the holiday season, you have a number of opportunities to choose health.
+Every meal and activity either builds your healthy lifestyle or chips away at it.
+It might seem difficult to be healthy during the holidays, but if you come prepared, it’s much easier.
+So, get your health back on track over the holidays and keep it on track.
+It’s much easier to be merry if you’re also healthy!